Amazon HQ2 may not happen in New York after all, report says

 Amazon executives have held internal discussion to "reassess the situation in New York and explore alternatives," according to the Post.
 They've questioned whether its "worth it" to build the campus if New York politicians are opposed, one source told the Post.

-In response to a request or comment, Amazon only noted that it's working with its "new neighbors" in Queens, including small business owners, educators and community leaders.
+In response to a request for comment, Amazon only noted that it's working with its "new neighbors" in Queens, including small business owners, educators and community leaders.

 "Whether it's building a pipeline of local jobs through workforce training or funding computer science classes for thousands of New York City students, we are working hard to demonstrate what kind of neighbor we will be," an Amazon spokesperson said in an email.